-Five Teens Arrested In Homophobic Attack On London Bus
+5 Teens Arrested In Homophobic Attack On London Bus

 Five teenagers have been arrested in connection with a homophobic attack on a London bus late last month, London police say.

 Melania Geymonat posted about the violent incident on her Facebook page last week, describing what began as a date night with her partner Chris.
 On the way home, a group of young men began harassing them.

 "They started behaving like hooligans, demanding that we kissed so they could enjoy watching, calling us 'lesbians' and describing sexual positions," she wrote.
 The couple was beaten and bloodied by the group, who allegedly stole their belongings.

-Her post went to express frustration at the violence the LGBTQ community has had to endure.
+Her post went on to express frustration at the violence the LGBTQ community has had to endure.
 "I'm tired of being taken as a SEXUAL OBJECT, of finding out that these situations are usual, of gay friends who were beaten up JUST BECAUSE."

 Four suspects were arrested Friday, and just as the month-long Pride celebration kicked off in London on Saturday, police arrested a fifth teenager in connection to the incident.
 All five are young men between 15 and 18 years old.